 That said, after the subsequent sharp selloff it recovered on recent soft inflation data, even back above the top of the 171.50-.00 range.
 173.25 area remained the more major resistance it has also now surged above it and higher interim resistance at 174.00.
-Now also above the major resistance in the 175.00 area and its 175.62 Tolerance (the sharp September selloff minor bounce high) opens the door to a test of the 177.00-.50 congestion and Oscillator resistance.
+Now also above the major resistance in the 175.00 area and its 175.62 Tolerance (the sharp September selloff minor bounce high) opened the door to a test of the 177.00-.50 congestion and Oscillator resistance the market is now nearing.